stefphd/SBBHost/README.md

 * Help me to find issues
 * 2+2=5

+\todo Change makefile to make it compatible with Mingw-w64.
+Copying dlls when building.

 \todo add more gestures to move and zoom in plots: e.g. press roll to move, and roll to zoom
 \todo drag and drop in Windows